cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence.md

 * Delivering continous improvments to the live service based on user feedback gathered from online sales, call centres and analytics
 * Designing and implementing tests to improve the userbility of design features
 * Creating and sharing Google analytics reports
+* Working as part of a multidisciplinary Agile team

 <h2 class="heading">The service</h2>